 If you would like to see a sample, I got you!
 Check out the first two chapters, about vectors in theory and practice!

 • The latest version of the book, in an interactive Jupyter Book format + pdf.

-• A personal hotline to me, where you can share your feedback to me, so I can build the best learning resource for you.
+• A personal hotline to me where you can share your feedback with me to build the best learning resource for you.

 What I'll get?

 Writing a book is a long and challenging project.
 I want to do this the right way, so I decided to dedicate 100% of my time and energy to this.
 However, I can't do this without your support.
 I created the Early Access Program for those wishing to join me in this journey.
 With you signing up for the Early Access Program, I'll get

 • your financial support so I can work on this project full time,

 • and your continual feedback, which is essential for me to write the best book on the subject for you.

 If you find that the Early Access Program is not for you, no worries!
 Let me know within 30 days of your purchase, and I'll refund you immediately - no questions asked.

 • The geometric structure of vector spaces: measuring distances (✓ published!)